Robomart: Partnerships

 In September 2019, Robomart partnered with Avery Dennison to source the RFID tags used to enable its checkout-free shopping experience.
 In December 2020, Robomart partnered with Zeeba Vans to provide vehicles for its growing fleet.
 In June 2021, Robomart partnered with REEF Technology to provide inventory management and restocking services.
 In addition, REEF's Light Speed grocery division serves as the first merchant selling products through Robomart.

 Products

-The company currently operates two store types.
-The pharmacy Robomart sells health and personal care items such as shampoo, hand sanitizer and ibuprofen, and the snacks Robomart features chocolates, chips, soft drinks and other snack items.
+The company currently offers three Robomart types.
+The frozen Robomart that stocks ice cream, the refrigerated Robomart that stocks perishable foods, and the ambient Robomart that stocks shelf-stable goods.